phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 .. figure:: ../../img/device-types/cloud-connected/building-cloud-connected-device-types/click-to-login.png

-From this screen you will then be directed to the third-party site, i.e., the Ecobee Thermostat site in this case, embedded within the SmartThings mobile application.
+From this screen you will then be directed to the third-party site, i.e., the Ecobee Thermostat site in this case, embedded within the PEA HiVE mobile application.
 Here you will enter your Ecobee Thermostat service username and password.

 .. figure:: ../../img/device-types/cloud-connected/building-cloud-connected-device-types/ecobee-login.png

-Next this third-party Ecobee server will show you what access permissions SmartThings will have to your Ecobee account.
+Next this third-party Ecobee server will show you what access permissions PEA HiVE will have to your Ecobee account.
 It also gives you an opportunity to accept or decline.

 .. figure:: ../../img/device-types/cloud-connected/building-cloud-connected-device-types/authorize-ecobee.png